oasys-kit/XOPPY/devel/README.txt

 tools: python code to make calculations and support actions.

-glossary: code to create orange widgets from definitions in the Beamline Components Glossary.
+undulators: contains code to create the widget templates for undulator_flux and undulator_power

-Local installation:

-python3 setup.py sdist develop
+xraylib: contains the code to create first template for xraylib_widget